-There is another version of this guide in which no two solutions share the same page.
-If you want to view one solution at a time, use that version instead.
-(Preferably on the computer rather than on paper.)
+There is another version of this guide which has no extra white space.
+If you want to print the guide out, print that version instead.

 Note on the Lift Puzzles

 Only the first and last lift puzzles have solutions in this guide.
 The others are too complex to be worth writing down.
 Just keep at it, and you'll get there.